-- 1. For engineered or built environment innovations: the ability of the innovation to withstand certain load conditions and thereby reduce the probability of a hazard.
+- For engineered or built environment innovations: the ability of the innovation to reduce the probability of a hazard.
 For example, a temporary flood barrier reduces the probability of occurrence of a flood by providing protection for water levels up to its design height. - 2.
 For technological and informational innovations: the ability of the innovation to reduce the consequences of (e.g., exposure or susceptibility to) a hazard.
-For example, a flood warning system increases the lead time prior to a flood which enables an enduser to take flood-mitigating actions (e.g., evacuation or deployment of temporary flood barriers) thereby reducing the exposure and susceptibility to flooding.
+For example, a flood warning system increases the lead time prior to a flood which enables an end-user to take flood-mitigating actions (e.g., evacuation or deployment of temporary flood barriers) thereby reducing the exposure and susceptibility to flooding.

-3.1.2 Durability
+4.1.2 Durability

 Durability is a metric that encompasses the temporary- or permanent-nature of the operation of the innovation; it is measured by whether an innovation is designed for single or repetitive use and how durable the structural components of the innovation are.
-It also provides information about the lifetime - determined by either the lifetime of its structural components or the innovation's climate lifetime1 - and the long-term operation and maintenance requirements of the innovation.
+It also provides information about the lifetime - determined by either the lifetime of its structural components or the innovation's climate lifetime - and the long-term operation and maintenance requirements of the innovation.